airmobis/qgroundcontrol/NOTES.md

 - After adding the `custom` directory, two files had to be added to it for the custom build to successfully "register": `cmake/CustomOverrides.cmake` and `CMakeLists.txt`.
 This seems to indicate that QGroundControl 5 went the best-practice modular CMake route, which ought to simplify things.
 - There are some caveats, though.
 The custom sources depend on QGC itself, so being "truly" modular probably isn't possible.
 Instead, the `CMakeLists.txt` file is responsible for not only creating its own libraries, but also creating variables that tell the top-level `CMakeLists.txt` which additional sources, include directories, and resources it should work with.
 - Larger projects often come with their own rules, and it doesn't have to hurt as long as they document exactly how they stray from the beaten path (which QGC does).
 Either way, it's better to remember a few quirks than to go on a mass-refactoring rampage of the entire project in the name of "best practices." **We do not want to touch the core QGC project unless absolutely necessary**, see [this explanation](https://docs.qgroundcontrol.com/master/en/qgc-dev-guide/custom_build/fork_repo.html#modifying-mainline-qgc-source-code).

+## Configuring for Android
+- Installing Qt 6.8.3 and Qt Creator via the official "online installer" unlocked Android kits to compile with.
+    - Configuring via Qt Creator failed, since Ninja wasn't found in the sysroot.
+Easy enough to solve with a symlink.
+    - I'm currently stuck on glib2 not being found.
+Probably due to some sysroot tomfoolery.

 ## TODO
 - Test the (non-custom) build on a work PC.